Walden, a game: Development and release

 The game was developed over the course of ten years as a research project at the USC Game Innovation Lab led by Tracy Fullerton.
 The game began production in 2007 without funding, but in 2012 was awarded a media arts grant from the NEA to support the production of the game.
 This support was followed by admission into the Sundance New Frontier Story Lab in 2014, and grants from the NEH Digital Projects for the Public.

 The crew for the production was made up of a small core team of faculty and staff from the Game Innovation Lab as well as students who participated over the years.
 The audio design and music composition for the game was done by Michael Sweet of Berklee College of Music and the score for the game was recorded live at Berklee College.
 The voice of Henry David Thoreau is performed by actor Emile Hirsch.
 The game was announced for PlayStation 4 at the 2017 PlayStation Experience.

 Walden, a game was first released for Microsoft Windows and macOS via itch.io on July 4, 2017, and via Steam on March 18, 2019.
 The game was released for PlayStation 4 in North America on May 15, 2018, and in Europe and Australia on July 2, 2021.
 It was also released worldwide for Xbox One on July 2, 2021.

+Educational Adaptation

+In 2020, professors at the USC Game Innovation Lab began developing Walden, a game EDU", an educational version of the original game.
+This new version received funding from the National Endowment for the Humanities.
+The team collaborated with around 100 teachers from various subjects to design the educational content.
+Their goal was to create something that would help middle and high school students engage with Thoreau's original work, while also supporting teachers in both online and in-person classrooms.

+"Walden, a game EDU" consists of four learning modules, each taking around 15 to 30 minutes to play.
+The first module, "Self-Reliance", focuses on English Language Arts and Social Studies, helping students explore Thoreau's ideas about simple living and his rejection of materialism.
+The second module, "Where I Lived", looks at the histories of groups who have been left out of mainstream history, including Indigenous peoples, enslaved and freed Black Americans, and immigrants who also lived in Walden Woods.
+The third module, "What I Lived For", connects Thoreau's relationship with nature.
+The fourth module, "Civil Disobedience", connects Thoreau's well-known essay of the same name to modern civic activism.

+During the beta testing period, the modules were played over 30,000 times.
+A survey of teachers who used the game in their classrooms showed that 91% rated the educational outcomes as successful or highly successful.
+In 2022, "Walden, a game EDU" won a gold award in the K-12 education category at the International Serious Games Awards.